kevinYCKim33/vendough-app/spec.md

 - [x] Include logout (how e.g. Devise)
 - [x] Include third party signup/login (how e.g. Devise/OmniAuth)

       Devise has been incorporated to handle login/signin logic.
-Users can also access their account by logging into through Facebook.
+Users can also access their account by logging in through Facebook.

 - [x] Include nested resource show or index (URL e.g. users/2/recipes)

+      Clicking on a contact takes a user to users/:id/transactions.

+- [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients)

       When a user clicks on the "Pay or Request" on another user's show page, it takes them to a nested route of /users/:id/dealings/new with the contact already pre-selected.

-- [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients)
-- [ ] Include form display of validation errors (form URL e.g. /recipes/new)
+- [x] Include form display of validation errors (form URL e.g. /recipes/new)

+      Pay or Request page displays validation errors and wraps fields with errors with a div of fields_with_errors class.

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY

+        It's DRYest to my best abilities.

-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers

+        Aside from the rather contrived logic in the Dealing controller's create method -- due to its validation heavy nature --  many logic has been outsourced to the respective models.

-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate

+        I have helper methods that color a transaction green or red based on what is going on in the transaction, another method that prepends transactions with +/- signs, and another method that displays number of incomplete requests in the navbar just to name a few.

-- [ ] Views use partials if appropriate
+- [x] Views use partials if appropriate

+        The dealing_details.html.erb is frequently referred to show a list of transactions, a list of user-specific transactions, a tag specific transactions, and etc.